Why Small Businesses Need a Website

 Social media should support your small business website, not replace it.

-Here’s why having a website for small businesses is important?
+Here’s why having a website for small businesses is important

 A well-designed website for small businesses adds legitimacy to your business.
 Consumers are likely to trust a business more that has a professional website over one without a website.
 A custom website allows you to showcase your products, services and expertise, helping establish trust and credibility with new customers.